okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 These platform bug fixes are available in preview orgs and expected in production orgs the week of July 24, 2017.

-* Sign-in didn't display the "locked out" message when a user was locked out after 6 incorrect responses.
+* Sign-in didn't display the "locked out" message when a user recovering a password was locked out after too many incorrect responses to the security question.
 (OKTA-126117)

-* Custom SMS templates allowed messages greater than 160 characters.
+* Custom SMS templates allowed messages greater than 160 characters after substituting the org name and code.
+The new behavior is to use a default template instead of the custom template when that happens.
+To ensure use of your custom template, update it to stay within the 160-character limit.
 (OKTA-128721)

-* Error responses from [`/oauth2/v1/clients`](/docs/api/resources/oauth-clients.html#register-new-client) didn't follow the [OAuth 2.0 Dynamic Client Registration Protocol spec](https://tools.ietf.org/html/rfc7591) (OKTA-130375)
+* Error responses from [`/oauth2/v1/clients`](/docs/api/resources/oauth-clients.html#register-new-client) didn't follow the [OAuth 2.0 Dynamic Client Registration Protocol spec](https://tools.ietf.org/html/rfc7591).
+(OKTA-130375)

 * [`/oauth2/v1/clients`](/docs/api/resources/oauth-clients.html#register-new-client) didn't allow default values for optional parameters.
 (OKTA-130910)